Passenger Road Vehicle Event Data Recorders (EDR): What Are They and How Do They Benefit Motor Vehicle Claims?

 In addition to this minimum data element set, there are other data elements that must be recorded under specified conditions.
 These may include structural acceleration, ABS activity, engine speed, steering input, stability control, vehicle roll angle, seat track position, occupant size classification, pretensioner, and side airbag deployment times.
 Depending on the amount of available memory and the processing speed capability of the EDR, vehicle manufacturers may record even more data than is specified within regulations.
 Importantly, an EDR may record data even if no airbags were deployed.

 While the United States was the first jurisdiction to regulate EDR implementation, other jurisdictions including the European Union and China are currently developing their own regulations surrounding passenger vehicle EDRs.
-Currently, it is unknown if any legislation globally which specifically prohibits the inclusion of an EDR in a passenger vehicle by a manufacturer, nor any requirement stating the recorded data be secured in a way that would prevent retrieval by parties other than the manufacturer.
+Currently, it is unknown if any legislation globally specifically prohibits the inclusion of an EDR in a passenger vehicle by a manufacturer, nor any requirement stating the recorded data be secured in a way that would prevent retrieval by parties other than the manufacturer.

-Retrieving EDR Data
+Retrieving EDR Data from a Vehicle

 While vehicle manufacturers have always maintained the ability to retrieve EDR data from their own vehicles, in the early 2000s General Motors and Vetronix (now Bosch) formed the concept of a retrieval tool, which would be publicly available, serving the needs of manufacturers and key stakeholders within law enforcement and the accident reconstruction industry.
 The Bosch crash data retrieval (CDR) tool has since become the leading publicly available tool and is now supported by 55 marques worldwide.
 Other manufacturers have made their own tools available for public purchase as well.